vacu9708/Embedded-system/ARM architecture/Introduction to the ARM Architecture/readme.md

 #### `Exception process`:
 When an exception occurs, the ARM processor halts execution in a defined manner and begins execution at one of a number of fixed addresses in memory, known as the exception vectors.
 There is a separate vector location for each exception, including reset.<br>
 An operating system installs a handler on every exception at initialization.
-Privileged tasks are normally run in System mode to allow exceptions to occur without state loss as the same registers are used.
+Privileged tasks are normally run in System mode to allow exceptions to occur without state loss.
 This is because System mode uses the same registers as User mode, rather than a separate set of privileged registers.

 ## A1.1.3 Status Registers
 ![image](https://github.com/vacu9708/Embedded-system/assets/67142421/a8d11d29-e894-4dab-aa30-fa40bdaacdd0)